Nama ERP DocsNama ERP Docs

 3. User clicks a branch on another widget, setting the branchFilter cross-filter

-4. Widget X re-fetches data; the server replaces $FILTERS$ with l.branch_id = <selected branch ID>
+4. Widget X re-fetches data; the server replaces /*AND-FILTERS*/ with AND l.branch_id = <selected branch ID>

 Supported Operators